prody/ProDy/doc/tutorials/prody_tutorial/atomic.rst

    protein = structure.select('protein')
    protein

-Using the "protein" keyword we selected 2833 atoms out of 2962 atoms.
+Using the ``"protein"`` keyword we selected 2833 atoms out of 2962 atoms.
-:meth:`~.Atomic.select` method returned a :class:`.Selection` instance.
+:meth:`.Atomic.select` method returned a :class:`.Selection` instance.
-Note that all ``get`` and ``set`` methods defined for the :class:`.AtomGroup` class are also defined for :class:`.Selection` class.
+Note that all ``get`` and ``set`` methods defined for the :class:`.AtomGroup` objects are also defined for :class:`.Selection` objects.
 For example:

 .. ipython:: python